We don’t often think about the best foods for our prostate health. If it smells right and tastes good, it’s okay to eat.

 Interestingly, the diet recommendations by leading health organizations around the world are the Paleo/Ketogenic diet.
 Fish, seafood, fresh fruit and vegetables, nuts, and healthy oils.

-All of these are found in the Paleo diet.
+All of these are in the Paleo diet.
 If you’re suffering from prostate issues, we highly recommend you check out the Paleo/Ketogenic diet.
 It is the best diet for fighting prostate disease, getting fitter, and losing weight.

 Below we list 10 of the best foods that will help improve, support, and sustain prostate health.